Cohomology and deformations of oriented dialgebras: One-parameter formal deformations of oriented dialgebras

 \begin{defn} Let $m_n: \mathbb{K}[Y_2]\otimes (D)^{\otimes 2}\to D$, be defined as,

 and let $\theta_n : G\to \text{Hom}(\mathbb{K}[Y_1]\otimes D, D) \simeq \text{Hom}(D, D)$ be defined as

 \end{defn} For $n=1$, we have a notion of an infinitesimal of the deformation.
-The pair $(m_1, \theta_1)$ is called the infinitesimal of the deformation of oriented dialgebra. \begin{theorem} An infinitesimal of an oriented dialgebra deformation is a $1$-cocycle in $\tilde{H}{^1_G}(D,D)$. \end{theorem} \begin{proof} We rewrite the Equations (\ref{df eq 1}), (\ref{df eq2}), (\ref{df eq3}) using the Definition of $\theta_1$ and get the following equations:
+The pair $(m_1, \theta_1)$ is called the infinitesimal of the deformation of oriented dialgebra. \begin{thm} An infinitesimal of an oriented dialgebra deformation is a $1$-cocycle in $\tilde{H}{^1_G}(D,D)$. \end{thm} \begin{proof} We rewrite the Equations (\ref{df eq1}), (\ref{df eq4}), (\ref{df eq5}) using the Definition of $\theta_1$ and get the following equations: